This easy farro salad is packed with crunchy vegetables, a tangy vinaigrette, fresh herbs, and delicious chewy farro.

-Farro is a resilient crop that rarely requires the use of pesticides (unlike wheat).
+Farro is a resilient crop that rarely requires pesticides (unlike wheat).
 You can often, almost always, find organic-grown farro in most supermarkets.

-Finally, farro is one of the few grains that contains methionine, an essential amino acid often lacking in grains.
-In simple words, this means that Farro is a really good protein source.
+Finally, farro is one of the few grains containing methionine, an essential amino acid often lacking. , this means that farro is a good protein source.

 No, farro contains gluten; therefore, farro salad is not gluten-free.